-How Else Can You Improve Your Sales Program?
+How Else Can You Improve Your Sales Organization?

 If you’re making the mistake of promoting your top sales reps to sales manager without enabling them to lead an effective sales team, how else could you be holding your firm back?